-One of the objectives of the Chilean pension reform was to increase the real value of pension, especially for the poorer groups in the country.
-In the traditional system retirement requirements and the level of pensions were determined in a discretionary fashion and, largely, responded to political influence.
-Under the new system the value of pensions depends on the amount of funds accumulated.
-The new system established a retirement age of 65 years old for men and of 60 years old for women.
+One of the objectives of the Chilean pension reform was to increase the real value of pensions, especially for the poorer groups in the country (see Piñera 1988).
+Under the traditional system, retirement requirements and pension levels were determined in a discretionary fashion and, largely, responded to political influence.
+Under the new system, the value of pensions depends on the amount of funds accumulated.
+The new system established a retirement age of sixty-five years for men and of sixty years for women.
 As I discuss below, there is, however, the possibility of early retirement.
-When an individual retires he can choose between two systems:
+When individuals retire, they can choose between two systems: they can use the accumulated funds to buy an annuity from an insurance company, or they can choose to enroll in a "programmed withdrawal" scheme, where the accumulated funds are drawn according to an actuarially determined schedule.
+Both these options have advantages and disadvantages.
+Under the programmed withdrawal alternative, any balance left when contributors die is inherited by their heirs.
+Also, under this program, retirees can continue to transfer their balance across AFPs, thus taking advantage of perceived (and expected) differentials in rates of return.
+Additionally, if individuals outlive the program and their fund is used up, they get the minimum pension for the rest of their life.
+Annuities, on the other hand, assure retirees a steady and known income stream for the rest of their life.
+In the case of annuities, however, there are no inheritance provisions, and fees have tended to be somewhat high.